 - Maintain and increase organisations’ compliance with their statutory duties

 - Increase the use of Welsh by organisations across all sectors

 These objectives will be implemented through a series of measurable priorities over the next three years.
 The priorities are the basis for the initiatives and projects in our annual operational plan.

 Our core values

-- Respecting everyone we work with is at the heart of everything we do.
+- Respecting everyone is at the heart of everything we do.

-- Being open and trusting one another is fundamental to our workplace culture.
+- Trusting and being open with one another is fundamental to our workplace culture.

 - We deal with all aspects of our work fairly, honestly and consistently.

-- Working with others in an appropriate and progressive way is important to us.
+- Working with others in an appropriate and innovative way is important to us.